byarbrough/ece382_lab05/README.md

 ##Day 2

 Day 2 was a fine example of "finding a better way."
 There was no reason to mess around with all of the measurements that I took on Day 1.
 Although they helped me to understand how the remote functioned, for actual coding purposes, they would have been a pain to work with.
 Running the given code generated.

+##Day Extra

+I realized that I had a few extra buttons that weren't being used, so I implemented a way to select any binary value for the block shade.
+This was simply done my ++ or -- the block color variable every time the channel button was toggled.

+I also thought it would be more exciting if I could use my phone to control the device, so that way I could show all of my friends without dragging them to the ECE lab.
+So here is a screenshot of the phone.

+All I had to do was run the program, view the _result_ variable, and then update the lookup table!

+This show that the program is robust enough to work for any remote that transmits IR data in this same format.